galacticgargleblaster/abnormalizer/README.md

 - It is a software person's duty to minimize the repetition of tasks which they themselves have done before.

+This is a lazy hack built atop pygments, a syntax-highlighting library.

 ### *Real World* formatters for *Real World* code style standards

 from various eras, and for various languages: